CatenaTools/catena-public-docs/features/fleet-management/match-broker.md

 A requirement is added to each instance so the correct game server process will be started when a particular map is required for a match.
 This example shows how a <tooltip term="JMESPath">JMESPath</tooltip> expression can be used to check that a game-specified match property (`map`) is set to a certain value.

-{% admonition type="info" %}
+{% admonition type="warning" %}
 Since requirement filters can be used for allocators **and** [by servers when requesting matches](server-manager.md#requirements-filter), it's important not to create conflicting constraints or over-constrain an allocator or a server.
-This can result in matches that don't get picked up either because a server isn't started or a server starts but filters out the matches.
+This can result in matches that don't get picked up — either because a server isn't started, or because a server starts but filters out the matches.

 For example, using the configuration above, if a match has its map set to "forbidden_forest", then a server will be started by the "Forbidden forest allocator".
 However, if this server is using a filter for a different map when requesting matches (ex: `MatchProperties.map == 'town_square'`), then the match won't be picked up and run.
 Instead, the match and/or the server will [time out](match-broker.md#fail-safe-timer-configuration).
 {% /admonition %}

 #### Fail-safe timer configuration

 There are several timers the Catena match broker implementation uses to handle various failures that can occur during real-world operation, when networks go down or servers experience hardware failures, for example.
 The name of each timer includes the unit of time, indicating the relative scale of the timer.
-For example, match run times are typically on the order of many minutes but matches should only be queued before they are picked up on the order of seconds.
+For example, match run times are typically on the order of many minutes, but matches should only be queued before they are picked up on the order of seconds.

 ```json
 "MatchBroker": {